 Posters are a great way to add colour and an individually unique statement to any room both at work and at home.
 The variety of sizes, subjects and styles in poster design make them perfect as a gift and adaptable to any interior design, from contemporary to traditional.
 Original vintage posters are also highly collectible and are widely recognised as a sound art investment.
 As antique and vintage items, they are also eco-friendly.

 This introduction and information is aimed at helping those looking to purchase an original vintage poster for the first time and those who simply want to find out more about original posters.
 We have put together a brief introduction to the history of posters, tips on collecting original vintage posters and other information we thought might be of interest on topic specific pages, primarily based on questions posed to us at fairs and events.
+Please visit our Collections Advice page and contact us or visit us at our gallery for more information and to sign up for our next Introduction to Collecting Posters talk (click here for our list of upcoming talks, auctions and other events).

 What is an Original Vintage Poster?